Policies

 • Academic Records: Office of the Dean of Students, Patterson Building

-• Financial Aid: Office of the Dean of Financial Aid Management, Patterson Building
+• Financial Aid: Office of the Director of Student Access and Financial Aid, Patterson Building

 • Academic Progress: Office of the assigned Success Coach